By:

 The 16th-century arrival of the Spanish, led by Pedro de Alvarado, brought significant changes to the region.
 The Spanish conquered the Mayan peoples through a series of campaigns, eventually integrating them into the Spanish colonial system.
 Indigenous populations faced forced labor, religious conversion, and the introduction of new diseases, which severely impacted their communities.
 Despite these challenges, the Mayan people around Lake Atitlán preserved many aspects of their culture, including languages, customs, and artistic traditions.

-Today, the Mayan history around Lake Atitlán is evident in the traditions, languages, and customs of the local Tz’utujil and Kaqchikel communities.
+Today, the Mayan history around Lake Atitlán can be seen in the traditions, languages, and customs of the local Tz’utujil and Kaqchikel communities.
 Visitors can also explore archaeological sites like Iximché and Chuitinamit to uncover remnants of ancient Mayan settlements.

 Lake Atitlán Archaeological Sites: Iximché and Chuitinamit

-For those intrigued by archaeology, Iximché and Chuitinamit are two significant archaeological sites that offer insights into the ancient Mayan civilization in the Lake Atitlán region.
+For those interested in archaeology, Iximché and Chuitinamit are two significant archaeological sites that give insights into the ancient Mayan civilization in the Lake Atitlán region.
 Both sites were important in the history of the Maya peoples, especially during the Postclassic period.

 Iximché